swiftlang/swift-evolution/proposals/testing/0019-include-tags-bugs-and-timeline-in-event-stream.md

 func example {}
 ```

-The proposed JSON containing the new fields would looks like
+The proposed JSON containing the new fields would look like

 ```json
 {